What is pagination define?

 To conclude, here are our recommendations for solving the problem with pagination:

-- if you have the technical ability to create the page “View all” (such pages are quickly loaded and not very large in size), then you can use this option since Google recommends it, and Yandex understands the directive rel=”canonical”;
+- if you have the technical ability to create the page “View all” (such pages are quickly loaded and not very large in size, check webpage size before and after implementing), then you can use this option since Google recommends it, and Yandex understands the directive rel=”canonical”;

-- but probably in most cases the best option is to associate the use of the rel=”next page/prev page” attribute (Google understands) and the robots=”noindex, follow” meta tag (both Google and Yandex understand).
+- but probably in most cases the best option is to associate the use of the rel=”next page/prev page” attribute (Google understands it) as well as the robots=”noindex, follow” meta tag (website metadata both Google and Yandex understand).